 In Ecuador, about 25% of the population is indigenous.
-They are beautiful people and we can easily imagine that many could be descendants of the Incas … even though some say not.
+They are beautiful people and we can easily imagine that many could be descendants of the Incas … though some disagree.

-At any rate, the largest native group in the country (about 2.5 million people) is the Kichwa Amazon tribe, and they speak Quechua.
-Quechua is spoken by over 7 million people in Ecuador, Peru and Colombia.
+At any rate, the largest native group in the country (about 2.5 million people) is the Kichwa tribe, and like many people in the Amazon Basin, they speak Quechua.
+The Quechua language is spoken by over 7 million people in Ecuador, Peru and Colombia.
 We can even hear it spoken by some of the locals here in Cuenca, when they are speaking among themselves.

 A few of their adorable little children acted as welcoming committee.
 They took every chance they could find to pose for our cameras.